-As soon as applying Magento 2 platform for your store, one of the first things you’ll want to do is to change the Magento 2 default logo in the header, and upload a favicon for the browser.
+As soon as applying the Magento 2 platform for your online store, one of the first things you may want to do is to change the Magento 2 default logo in the header, and upload a favicon for the browser.
 Uploading your own logo will make the store more professional and more reliable in the customer’s mind.
 Especially, the business logo will help you increase the awareness of your brand significantly.

 The size and location of the logo in the header is determined by the store’s theme.
 Your logo can be saved as either a GIF, PNG, JPG, or SVG file type, and uploaded from the Admin of your store.
 The default Magento logo in the sample data is an SVG file, which is a scalable XML-based vector graphic format.

 The logo image resides in the following location on the server.
 Any image file with by that name and at that location is used as the theme logo.

 If you don’t know the size of the logo, or any other image that is used in your theme, open the page in a browser, right-click the image, and inspect the element.

 email templates and on

 sales documents.
 The logos used for email templates and invoices have different size requirements, and must be uploaded separately.

 Store Viewin the upper-left corner to the view where the configuration applies.
 Then, clear the checkbox after each field so new values can be entered.